Anatdx/YukiSU_Website/docs/en/index.md

     },
     {
       title: 'Frequent updates',
-      body: 'SukiSU-Ultra is being constantly maintained and updated by our contributors',
+      body: 'YukiSU is being constantly maintained and updated by our contributors',
       icon: 'solar:smartphone-update-bold-duotone',
       accent: 'violet'
     }